frnsys/news_automata/readme.md

 the articles are not fetched/scraped/etc dynamically but rather loaded from a corpus of politics and world news articles collected over the last several months by [argos.corpora](https://github.com/publicscience/argos.corpora) (at time of writing this is about ~50k articles).

+---

+there's also an endpoint to search by a concept name, e.g. "ebola" or "syria" or "obama".

+just POST `query=<your query>` to the `/search` endpoint.